SergeiVorobev/Assets-price-analysis-project-python-/README.md

 # Assets-price-analysis-project-python-

-This program analyzes the change in the asset over time and determines the best time to buy and sell using the SMA price intersection method.
+This program analyzes the change in an asset over time and determines the best time to buy and sell.

+Technology used: Python + operator, matplotlib, pandas libraries

+Method used:  the SMA price intersection method.